 From basic pathogens to the complex chemicals that run through our waterways, we can help to balance, clarify and clean your water.
-Algae control starting in two treatments, stop moss growth in weeks.
+Algae control starts in two treatments, and we can stop moss growth in a matter of weeks.

-For use in groundwater, lakes and ponds, standing water and decorative water features.
-Products are approved by the US EPA for all ground and water discharge.
-Products are all-natural, non-toxic and require no special handling or permits.
+WaterMix is for use in groundwater, lakes and ponds, standing water and decorative water features.
+Our products are approved by the US EPA for all ground and water discharge.
+The products are all-natural, non-toxic and require no special handling or permits.

 Untreated vs treated 1 time, Richfield, Utah.
 Sod farm PI pond water after 7 days.

 Utah Lake sample, one treatment.
 Unlike other treatments, our product has beneficial, long term results.
 Our active concentrate stimulates balanced, biological growth, idea for your area and contamination types.
 After a few treatments, supplemental treatments or other options may be suitable for long term benefit.

 Decrease in algae mass.
 No continued growth after one treatment.
 Green algae in pond in Alpine, Utah.
 Courtesy of Lon Lott.